 You may be asking, “but when exactly should I visit a urologist?!”

-Here are some symptoms that shouldn’t be ignored and may indicate that a visit to Virginia Urology is in order.
+Symptoms that shouldn’t be ignored and may indicate that a visit to Virginia Urology is in order…

-- Blood in urine.
 Also known as hematuria, you should never discount blood in your urine as benign, even if it only happens once.
 It could be harmless, but it could also be an early indication of something much more serious, like bladder cancer.
 It’s better to check with a urologist sooner than later to make sure the underlying cause does not progress without investigation.
-(1).
+(1)

 If you notice any of the symptoms listed, or are struggling with another condition involving the urinary tract, make an appointment with Virginia Urology today.
 Our highly specialized doctors are experts in urology and will help you get to the root of your health challenges.